Substance Abuse Education for Delaware Nurses

 Three specific classes are most commonly abused and thus most susceptible to diversion for nonmedical use:

 - Central nervous system (CNS) depressants/sedatives/hypnotics.
 CNS depressants slow brain activity and are useful for treating anxiety and sleep disorders.
 Since many patients with pain also experience anxiety or sleep disturbances, increased prescribing of sedative hypnotics has paralleled the increase in prescribing of opioids.
 Clinicians who add sedative hypnotics to the treatment plan for chronic pain patients may potentiate the risk for patients who are also prescribed opioid medication.
+In 2023, 3.9 million people misused a prescribed CNS stimulant in the past year, down from 4.3 million in 2022 (SAMHSA, 2024).

 - Stimulants.
 Stimulants are prescribed primarily for treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 They may also be used as an adjunct medication in the treatment of depression.
 When taken nonmedically, stimulants can induce a feeling of euphoria and thus have a high potential for abuse and diversion.
 They also have a cognitive enhancement effect that has contributed to non-medical use by professionals, athletes, and other individuals who rely on productivity.
 Nonmedical use of stimulants poses serious health consequences, including addiction, cardiovascular events, and psychosis.

-SOURCES FOR MISUSED PAIN RELIEVERS
+SOURCES FOR MISUSED PAIN RELIEVERS, 2023

-- 50.8%, free, bought, or taken from a friend/relative
+- 39.1%, free, bought, or taken from a friend/relative

-- 6.2%, bought from drug dealer/stranger
+- 8.0%, bought from drug dealer/stranger

-- 0.8%, stole from doctor’s office, clinic, hospital, pharmacy
+- 0.5%, stole from doctor’s office, clinic, hospital, pharmacy

-- 5.5 %, some other way
+- 5.8%, some other way

-(SAMHSA, 2020)
+(SAMHSA, 2024)

 COUNTERFEIT PILLS